raverona/clojure-for-the-brave-and-true/src/clojure_for_the_brave_and_true/chapter4/chapter4.md

 ### Treating Lists, Vectors, Sets, and Maps as Sequences

-* Lists, Vectors, Sets and Maps implement the sequence abstraction
+* lists, vectors, sets and maps implement the sequence abstraction
+* The sequence abstraction is about operating on members individually

 #### first, rest and cons